surveyjs/survey-library/docs/get-started-react.md

 ```
 </details>

-## Render the Survey
+## Render the Form

-To render a survey, import the `Survey` component, add it to the template, and pass the model instance you created in the previous step to the component's `model` attribute:
+To render a form, import the `Survey` component, add it to the template, and pass the model instance you created in the previous step to the component's `model` attribute:

 ```js
 import { Survey } from 'survey-react-ui';